 The name Glasgow is derived from the Gaelic for ‘dear green place’, so it should be expected that there are plenty of parks and green spaces to enjoy in the city.
-If you’re looking for a park to visit, check out one of the following popular Glaswegian parks:
+If you’re looking for a park to visit with your child’s dolls pram, check out one of the following popular Glaswegian parks:

 - Kelvingrove Park

 - Victoria Park

 - Linn Park

 - Glasgow Botanic Gardens

 - Auchinlea Park